logchange/logchange.github.io/docs/contributing.md

-# Contributing to Logchange Docs
+# Contributing to logchange Docs

 Thank you for helping improve our documentation!